maykinmedia/objects-api/docs/admin/authentication.rst

     []

-If you want to know how to use Objects API you can follow :ref:`api_usage`
+If you want to know how to use the API you can follow :ref:`api_usage`

-Now you can configure :ref:`admin_authorization` for the Objects API.
+Now you can configure :ref:`admin_authorization` for the API.